llvm/mlir-www/website/content/getting_started/TestingGuide.md

 Test names should reflect _what_ is being tested, not _why_.

 Encoding _why_ in test names can lead to unnecessarily long and complex names.
-Instead, add inline comments where needed—but avoid over-explaining.
+Instead, add inline comments where needed.

 #### Don't forget the common sense